 Cilantro lime vinaigrette is a fragrant and tangy dressing that's great on a salad but also makes a delicious sauce and marinade.

 A restaurant that my friends and I like to visit, makes the most delicious cilantro lime vinaigrette.
-It's rich and silky and reminds me a little of a pesto sauce.
+The flavors are fantastic and its rich and silky texture reminds me a little of a pesto sauce.
 So I thought I'd give it a try and attempt to create a similar yummy salad dressing.

-I love the beautiful green color of the final product.
+Don't you just love the beautiful green color of the final product?

 Above is an image of the ingredients I thought I could taste in the original.